vataanila/safe-ai-portfolio-optimization/README.md

 ## Overview

 This repository contains the code developed for my MSc thesis in Quantitative Finance at the University of Pavia.
 The project studies whether machine learning-based expected return forecasts can improve constrained Markowitz portfolio construction compared with a classical historical-mean benchmark.
-The pipeline is then evaluated through an adaptation of the SAFE AI framework (Giudici 2024), which assesses portfolio systems along four dimensions: Sustainability/Security, Accuracy, Fairness, and Explainability.
+The pipeline is then evaluated through an adaptation of the SAFE AI framework (Giudici 2024) : Sustainability/Security, Accuracy, Fairness, and Explainability.

 The empirical analysis uses a Bloomberg dataset of approximately 400 large-cap US equities over the period 2010–2025, with out-of-sample portfolio evaluation from January 2023 to December 2025.

-**This is research code developed for an academic thesis.
-It is not production software and some components are still being refined.**
+**This is research code developed for an academic thesis, some components are still being refined.**

 ---